cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 int cost = -v[0];
 ```

+## Connection to the Successive Shortest Path Algorithm

+The Hungarian algorithm can be seen as the [Successive Shortest Path Algorithm](min_cost_flow.md), adapted for the assignment problem.
+Without going into the details, let's provide an intuition regarding the connection between them.

+The Successive Path algorithm uses a modified version of Johnson's algorithm as reweighting technique.
+This one is divided into four steps:

+- Use the [Bellman-Ford](bellman_ford.md) algorithm, starting from the sink $s$ and, for each node, find the minimum weight $h(v)$ of a path from $s$ to $v$.

+For every step of the main algorithm:

+- Reweight the edges of the original graph in this way: $w(u,v) \gets w(u,v)+h(u)-h(v)$.
+- Use [Dijkstra](dijkstra.md)'s algorithm to find the shortest-paths subgraph of the original network.
+- Update potentials for the next iteration.

+Given this description, we can observe that there is a strong analogy between $h(v)$ and potentials.
+It can be shown that, after reweighting, the set of all zero-weight edges represents the shortest-path subgraph where the main algorithm tries to increase the flow.
+This also happens in the Hungarian algorithm: we create a subgraph made of rigid edges (the ones for which the quantity $A[i][j]-u[i]-v[j]$ is zero), and we try to increase the size of the matching.

+In step 4, all the $h(v)$ are updated: every time we modify the flow network, we should guarantee that the distances from the source are correct (otherwise, in the next iteration, Dijkstra's algorithm might fail).
+This sounds like the update performed on the potentials, but there's a difference: though the Hungarian algorithm finds a feasible increment for potentials, this might not be the best.
+Some improvements of this algorithm are done by finding augmenting paths that make potentials grow faster.

+To deepen the understanding of potentials, refer to this [article](https://codeforces.com/blog/entry/105658).

 ## Task examples

 Here are a few examples related to the assignment problem, from very trivial to less obvious tasks: